Ellpeck/ToolHeadSwapper/README.md

-# VanillaToolHeadSwapper
+# ToolHeadSwapper
-A Minecraft Mod about swapping Vanilla tool heads for other materials.
+A Minecraft Mod about swapping tool's heads for other materials.